-Detailed Clinical Model or Specification Details Considerations Pathology Test Result DCM [8] Collection Procedure data element DE: 16111 OID: 1.2.36.1.2001.1001.101.103.16111 Definition: The method of collection to be used.
-This reference set may be applicable for use cases outside of this specification.
+Detailed Clinical Model or Specification Details Considerations Pathology Test Result Collection Procedure data element This reference set may be DCM [8] DE: 16111 applicable for use cases OID: 1.2.36.1.2001.1001.101.103.16111 outside of this specification.
+Definition: The method of collection to be used. specification